System Design Space

 Container runtime

-Runtime manages namespaces and cgroups, starts containers, and enforces resource limits.
+The container runtime sets up namespaces and cgroups, starts processes, and enforces resource limits.

 Container A